adeep/bitwarden_reddit/cannot_login.md

 ## Where is your backup?

 > Where are we going, and why I am I in this handbasket?

+Responsible use of your credential datastore should include an emergency sheet and a full backup.
+To avoid repetition, take heed: most of the experiments in this guide should be done after you have protected your data by creating an emergency sheet and a full backup.

 An [Emergency Sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md)
 is your rescue in a number of simple situations: